 But if you do plan to make use of power tools it should be for comparatively short-term disasters in situations where the logistics of keeping them running is less of a detriment.

-Remember: if you are dealing with a long-term or indefinite term survival situation, something like a societal collapse as a result of a national or global event, power tools will become less and less viable.
+Remember: if you are dealing with a long-term or indefinite survival situation, something like a societal collapse as a result of a national or global event, power tools will become less and less viable.

 But on that note, electric power tools may be more sustainable than their gasoline-powered brethren.